 1 Lower quality and less intense workouts.
 Fasting prior to training is like trying to drive your car 100 miles on an empty fuel tank; it just doesn’t work!
 Our bodies do not burn fat at the same rate as it oxidizes carbohydrates.
 Workout intensity declines as you burn through your fuel sources.
 If your goal is to lose body fat, training on an empty tank might not be the best approach.
 Recent studies show that high-intensity interval training (HIIT) is associated with a greater percentage of fat loss compared to longer duration cardio such as aerobics.
 Training on an empty stomach could negatively impact your ability to give 100% effort as you perform high-intensity cardio.
 Diminished effort results in fewer calories burned and negatively impact your metabolic rate.

 2 You burn fewer calories.
-Exercise research explains this metabolic response as the body perceiving exercise coupled with lack of food as a ‘threat,’ whereby it preserves calories and reduces total caloric expenditure.
+Exercise research explains this metabolic response as the body perceiving exercise coupled with a lack of food as a ‘threat,’ whereby it preserves calories and reduces total caloric expenditure.
 When you eat the proper nutrients pre-workout you burn more calories during the post-exercise recovery period.

 3 No extra fat loss benefits.
 This is supported through exercise research.
 Exercising before you eat is a nice idea that just doesn’t pan out because it ignores the dynamic nature of the human body.